Homegateway/SmartDeviceTemplate/README.md

 Repository for the Smart Home Device Template (SDT).

 Note that this project runs under Apache 2.0 license.
-Read the license in this reposiroty, or refer to
+Read the license in this repository, or refer to

 http://www.apache.org/licenses/LICENSE-2.0.html